justinlietz93/VDM_Roadmap/task-prompts/pulse_planner_template.md

    - In a short paragraph, tell Future-Justin how this topic connects to:
      - at least one **Axiom / CF chain** (e.g. A8, CF1, CF3, CF4, CF8), and
      - at least one **instrument chain** (e.g. void-lensing meters, ringdown meters, SIE/agency, KG+RD engine).
+     - Read the `Current_TODO.md` document you should have been provided and determine where in the sequence this belongs.
+If you did not receive one, DO NOT respond with anything.
+FIRST ask Justin for it so time isn't wasted.
    - The goal is: if I only read this paragraph, I remember *why this is worth doing*.

 Constraints and style: